 I'll mention one last thing.
 The secret to Ubuntu's success in the cloud is execution.

 By combining these approaches, management tools could be used across both public and private clouds with machine images that could run in both environments.
 Users had their first real opportunity to exploit a hybrid cloud environment, choosing for themselves the right balance of public and private with an open source technology that limited lock-in and took advantage of both the Ubuntu and the Amazon EC2 ecosystems.
 Since it's launch in April '09. this approach has gone from strength to strength and has created a beach-head for Canonical to extend into the orchestration, platform and marketplace fields.
+This is all part of our battle plan and it should be interesting to see how it turns out.

 However, the strategy wasn't new, what was critical was the way in which Canonical's excellent engineers achieved this.

 Despite the various prognostications on the disruptive nature of cloud, it's old hat.
 The strategies around cloud were formulated many many years ago.
 The concepts and ideas around cloud, orchestration, platforms, the economics, the barriers to adoption and how to play in this game are all well known.
+Even the map of the landscape I used in Canonical to help us understand where we needed to attack was based upon an earlier version from Fotango.
+Nothing is that new.

 If you're looking for that great strategy to bring your company into the cloud, be aware that whatever you think of is almost certainly being done by others and has been contemplated to the nth degree by many more.
 Today, success in cloud is all about partnerships, execution, tactical moves and timing in a great game of shogi that is already well advanced.